anamsimon/FreightOffers/README.md

     Output <xml><quote/></xml>

 ##### Implementation:
+There are two components in this project.
-Two APIs are developed.
-The main api, Freight Offers receives the source address, destination address and package dimensions from request and makes api calls to three external systems (FreightOffers ExternalService API)
+- The main api ( here FreightOffersApi) receives the source address, destination address and package dimensions from request.
+It then makes background api calls to three external systems (here FreightOffersExternalServiceAPI) API
+- The external apis receive request from the main api and respond the offer amount
 ###### Integration Diagram
 ![Integration Diagram](https://github.com/anamsimon/FreightOffers/blob/main/Integration%20Diagram.png?raw=true)
 ##### Tech